 The rating system of not allowing children to watch excessive swearing, sex and violence obviously is a method of protecting our kids, but does that mean all adults can just waltz into a dvd store and rent anything.
 Should there be limitations on what over 18s are allowed to watch, is the choice of saying yes or no to movies enough?
 Should there be a warning for adults on the dvd?

-I know if I was a director, I would never in a million years direct scenes that included violence and swearing just to be hip and “street” for the sake of realism, I hated Goodfellas, and can’t understand why it gets so much love, I believe at the time it had the highest number of F-profanities in film history, is that something to admire?
+I know if I was a director, I would never in a million years direct scenes that included violence and swearing just to be hip and “street” for the sake of realism.
+While I can appreciate Goodfellas is well-acted with a good story, I disliked the profanity and violence, and can’t understand why it gets so much love.
+I believe at the time it had the highest number of F-profanities in film history, is that something to admire?
 When violence/swearing becomes cool, I think cinema is heading in the wrong direction.

 Having said that, I think directors should make movies that they want to make, there shouldn’t be limitations on art.
 I just choose to turn off stuff like Kill Bill, as it really makes no sense to me, and I don’t know what Tarantino is trying to achieve?